The History of Women in Baseball

 1898: Lizzie Arlington became what is believed to be the first woman to play on a men’s professional team, appearing for the Philadelphia Reserves, as well as the minor league Reading Coal Heavers, where she pitched one inning with two hits, one walk, and no runs.
 After not being allowed to appear in another game with Reading, Arlington's career came to an end.

 1904: 16-year-old Amanda Clement becomes the first female ever paid to umpire a baseball game.
-Each summer, she will umpire about 50 semi-pro games, receiving between $15 and $25 per game.
+Each summer, she will umpire about 50 games, receiving between $15 and $25 per game.
 She will become a gate attraction, with some fans coming out specifically to watch her umpire.
-She will leave baseball in 1911, having earned enough money to pay for her college education.
+She will leave baseball in 1910, having earned enough money to pay for her college education.

 1911: Helene Britton becomes the first female owner of a major league team, assuming the presidency of the St. Louis Cardinals on March 28.
 After Britton's uncle Stanley Robison passes away on March 24, 1911, she is named the recipient of three-fourths of his estate, including all of the St. Louis club’s stock.
 Britton will remain the owner of the Cardinals until 1918, when she sells the team and ballpark to Sam Breadon.